 Here are some talking points and facts to help you draft your own personalized emails to your State Senator and Representative, letter to the editor, or social media posts:

-- A study by the Public Affairs Research Council of Alabama (PARCA) followed students through sixth grade and found that those who participated in Alabama's First Class Pre-K program consistently outperformed their peers in reading and math.
+- The Public Affairs Research Council of Alabama analyzed student achievement through the sixth grade and found that those who participated in Alabama’s First Class Pre-K program consistently outperformed their peers in reading and math on state assessments.

 - The Alabama Department of Early Childhood Education also reports that Alabama First Class Pre-K alums have higher attendance rates, are less likely to require special education placement and are less likely to repeat a grade than children that did not participate in the program.